goodalexander/goodalexander.github.io/_posts/2020-10-01-intention.md

 Steve Jobs wanted to make beautiful things people used every day.
 Bill Gates wanted to revolutionize computing and give back in a big way.
 Musk wants to die on mars.
 These are fundamentally non economic impulses.
 Whether you agree with them or not, it's hard to argue at a certain point that it's about money.
 Zuckerberg is a strange edge case in that he actually might want to become Augustus, and that it's about power / some bizarre notion of saving the Republic from itself, but that's a conversation for another day.

+I have a fundamental non economic impulse.
+I believe society is spiraling towards destruction, that this destruction has its origins in the monetary system, and that radical action must be taken in the near term to move towards a better system or we risk losing the gains of modernity.

 ## Description of My Struggle

 My life over the past several years has been a constant struggle between competing narratives.